kyleshevlin/matchbox/README.md

 Currently, there are two settings that you can update: `selector` and `groups_of`.
 For the `selector` setting, pass in the class name of the items you wish to match.
 This defaults to `.js-match` like you see above.

 For the `groups_of` setting, pass in the number of items you want to match in each group.
 The default setting is 2 (You wouldn't need to match heights of a singular item, would you?
-(It's a paradox, don't think to hard about it or about nested parentheticals)).
+(It's a paradox, don't think too hard about it or about nested parentheticals)).

 ## Future